 Corporate Transactions

 Advising employers, trustees and shareholders on the pensions and employment implications of corporate transactions.
-Including dealing with section 75 debt implications (such as drafting and implementing scheme apportionment arrangements (SAAs) and flexible apportionment arrangements (FAAs)), funding issues, Take-over Code issues; trustee powers and implications of the powers of the Pensions Regulator (including numerous clearance applications and negotiations).Advised on transfer issues, setting up new schemes and issues under Tupe.
+Including dealing with section 75 debt implications (such as drafting and implementing scheme apportionment arrangements (SAAs) and flexible apportionment arrangements (FAAs)), funding issues, Take-over Code issues; trustee powers and implications of the powers of the Pensions Regulator (including numerous clearance applications and negotiations).Advised on corporate transfer issues in relation to pensions, setting up new schemes and issues under Tupe.

 Scheme changes and mergers